 “Smart glasses.
 XR/AR/VR/MR. Interfaces.
 Cameras on faces.
 Dinosaurs on kitchen tables.
-Tony Stark’s EDITH glasses.
+Tony Stark’s EDITH.
 Glassholes.
 The starship enterprise.
 What is going on?”

-In this article (which is a work in progress) I will lay out the current state of the art in smart glasses and products that are available now.
+In this article, I will lay out the current state of the art in smart glasses, based on products that are available now.

 We’re also going to focus on products that you can buy today.
 There are a plethora of announcements, rumours, and prototypes in production, but it’s easy to make a cool (and fake) demo video, and very hard to get a device to production.
 Our discussion and examples are focused on what exists now.

 Smart phones don’t require a lot of categorisation.
 There’s iPhone and Android, and not much else.
 Other than the software, all iPhones are and Androids are relatively the same thing – a 6inch thin rectangle with nearly identical suites of functionalities and human-computer interfaces.
 For smart glasses, though, this space is young enough that we are seeing a wide range of functionalities from different glasses.

 This ambiguity in the term “smart glasses” leads to a host of problems – consumers think new products can do things they can’t, business executives get mad when engineers can’t make tiny HD AR displays because “Facebook did it” (they didn’t), and generally confusion ensues.
 Many arguments have been started with a claim “but those aren’t *real